mendix/docs/content/en/docs/appstore/platform-supported-content/modules/community-commons-function-library.md

 * `StringSimplify` – This removes all the diacritics from a string.
 * `StringSplit` – This splits a string using a regex separator.
 * `StringTrim` – This trims a string to the left and right (meaning, it removes all the surrounding whitespace characters such as tabs, spaces, and returns).
 * `SubstituteTemplate` – Given an object and a template, this substitutes all the fields in the template.
 This supports attributes, references, reference sets, and constants.
-Enums are displayed using their caption instead of the key.
+Enumerations are displayed using their caption instead of the key.
+* `SubstituteTemplate` – This is identical to `SubstituteTemplate, except that it adds an DateTime format argument.
 * `SubstringAfter` – This returns the sub-string of a string after the first occurrence of a given separator.
 * `SubstringAfterLast` – This returns the sub-string of a string after the last occurrence of a given separator.
 * `SubstringBefore` – This returns the sub-string of a string before the first occurrence of a given separator.